musicode/mini-promise/README.md

 # mini-promise

-very very mini promise, based on Promises/A+.
+a very very mini promise, based on Promises/A+.

 ## API